Sonderfall/GLPK/README.md

 #### Implementation ####

-	/* Problem declaration, specify its name, the objective and if it's a integer problem */ LinearProblem lLinearProblem("GLPK Example", max, plne);
+	/* Problem declaration, specify its name, the objective and if it's an integer problem */ LinearProblem lLinearProblem("GLPK Example", max, plne);

 	/* Variables declaration */